-1. Written Take-Home Examination
+1. Written Examination

-This is a nine-day take-home examination, emailed from the department's Business Coordinator at 9 a.m. on a Thursday and returned electronically (copying both the Business Coordinator and the Director of Graduate Studies) on the following week on Friday at 9 a.m.
-Students will be required to contact the BC to confirm receipt of the exam.
-If an exam is not submitted by the 9 a.m. deadline, it will be disqualified and the student will fail that portion of the exam.
+This is a take-home exam, emailed by the department's Business Administrator at 9 a.m. on a Friday and returned by email (copying both the Business Administrator and the Director of Graduate Studies) on the 11th day (Monday) at 9 a.m.
+Students will be required to contact the BA to confirm receipt of the exam.
+If an exam is not submitted by the 9 a.m. deadline, it will be disqualified and the student will fail the written portion of the exam.

-The written exam consists of two parts based on the approved Major Works List (see the departmental statement Selection of a Dissertation Adviser and Chairperson of the PhD Qualifying Examination Committee).
+The written exam consists of two parts based on the approved Major Works List (see the departmental statement Selection of a Dissertation Advisor and Chairperson of the PhD Qualifying Examination Committee).

 a.
 Resources and Methods in Performance Studies.

 The examination will consist of three (3) essays that are no more than 10, typed, double-spaced pages (excluding works cited) and should conform to the MLA Handbook for Writers of Research Papers.